 Satellite component:

-CEPT is of the view that no change is required to the Radio Regulations for the satellite component.
-Indeed, no new allocations are required as there are enough frequency bands to accommodate the spectrum requirement for the satellite component and no new or modified procedures/provisions are needed for the existing satellite allocations therefore CEPT supports NOC for the satellite component
+No new allocations are required as there are enough frequency bands to accommodate the bandwidthrequirement for the satellite component However, the requirement for resilient links demand the use dissimilar satellite links for redundancy.
+To provide the appropriate flexibility Europe proposes to also consider the use of systems in the FSS for the control and non payload communication (CNPC) of unmanned aircraft systems under certain conditions.

 Terrestrial component: